Nicki Minaj Fires Back At Giuseppe Zanotti Over ‘Racism And Disrespect’

 The burglars reportedly trashed the mansion, flipping over furniture and smashing breakables.

-The incident is still under investigation and the Los Angeles Police Department reports there are no suspects at this time.
+The incident is still under investigation, and the Los Angeles Police Department reports there are no suspects at this time.

 [Featured Image by Kevin Winter/Getty Images]